-4) PST Genetics Program Support is a 3-year award funded through individual one-year grants at approximately \$585K per year.
-This grant funds genetic mixed stock analysis required to implement the PST in SEAK.
-Numerous abundance-based PST provisions directly influence the harvest levels of salmon in SEAK fisheries.
-Domestic and PST obligations rely on the collection and analysis of catch, escapement, and stock composition information to forecast indices of abundance in PST fisheries.
-Stock contribution estimates are critical to assess compliance with the harvest sharing agreements, reconstruct runs of wild stocks, estimate the production of enhanced fish, forecast upcoming returns, and support sustainable fisheries management.
-This program provides information necessary to the successful implementation of the intentions of the PST as it relates to the Transboundary rivers, the Northern Boundary Area, and SEAK Chinook salmon, through strategic integration related to projects and funding identified in 1-3 above.
+4) The PST Genetics Program Support is also funded by a three-year award at approximately \$832K per year.
+The PST Genetics grant funds genetic mixed stock analysis required to implement provisions of the PST in SEAK.
+Numerous abundance-based PST agreements directly influence the harvest levels of salmon in SEAK fisheries, and provisions in Chapters 1, 2, and 3 of Annex IV of the PST Agreement include abundance-based fishery management frameworks that determine the harvest levels of salmon in SEAK fisheries.
+Domestic and PST obligations rely on the collection and analysis of catch, escapement, recruitment information, and stock composition to forecast indices of abundance in PST fisheries on which the fisheries are managed.
+Stock contribution estimates are critical to assess compliance with the harvest sharing agreements, reconstruct runs of wild stocks, estimate the return of enhanced fish, forecast upcoming returns, and support sustainable management.
+This program provides information necessary for the successful implementation of the PST as it relates to the Transboundary Rivers, the Northern Boundary Area, and SEAK Chinook salmon harvest (the provisions and principles of Chapters 1, 2 and 3 of the PST Agreement).